salzhang/16-bit-signed-Booth-Multiplier/README.md

 # 16-bit signed Booth Multiplier
-This particular implementation is a 16x16 bit Booth Multiplier with Wallace adder tree written in Verilog.
+This particular implementation is a high-performance 16x16 bit pipelined Booth Multiplier with Wallace tree Structure.
 It is released subject to the terms of the MIT License which can be found in this distribution of the Verilog code in a file called LICENSE.

 # Booth Algorithm and Encoding
 We can write an n-bit signed binary number in the following format-1: